shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 ### Permanently turning on debug logging
 First, you will need to set up a new environment variable: TK_DEBUG=1

-{% include info title="Note" content=" We suggest discussing how to set up environment variables with technical expertise at your studio since instructions are platform specific.
+{% include info title="Note" content="We suggest discussing how to set up environment variables with a technical expert at your studio since instructions are platform specific.
 However, the example below includes setting up an environment variable on a Windows 7 machine." %}

 #### Example using Windows 7